cu-sense-lab/GNSSTools.jl/docs/src/Usage/Basics.md

 ## Simulating Signals

-Signal simulations starts with defining a signal.
+Signal simulations starts with defining a signal, in the form of a `ReplicaSignal` type.
 Use:

 ```julia
 signal = definesignal(signal_type, f_s, t_length; [optional args])